brijeshb42/brijeshb42.github.io/_posts/2017-04-11-creating-rte-barebones-editor.md

 This will install both the libraries and update the `package.json` file.
 Now, let us implement the initial barebones editor where you can place your cursor and start writing some text.
 It won’t have any other features yet.

-Open `src/App.js` file and remove all the initial code and add the following code (code explanation will be done using code comments beside the code) —
+Open `src/App.js` file and remove all the initial code and add the following code —

 ```javascript
 import 'draft-js/dist/Draft.css';